ModischFabrications/CutSolverFrontend/README.md

 ## Usage

-Use the provided service at <http://vps.modisch.me:8080>, host this service yourself if that isn't available yet.
+Use the provided service at <https://vps.modisch.me:/cutsolver>, host this service yourself if that isn't available yet.

 Enter the length of your stock, enter the assumed width of your cutting device (e.g. hacksaw with 3mm) and enter the number and length that you desire.

-## Docker1 Hosting
+## Docker Hosting
 Remember to host a [backend instance](https://github.com/ModischFabrications/CutSolver) for yourself!

 Set the backend path by adding a `VUE_APP_BACKEND_SOLVER_URL` to your environment or compose file.
 See docker compose for details.

-Start that file with `docker-compose up` and have fun!
+Start that file with `docker-compose up [-d]` and have fun!

 ## Contributing